-- Assign an interview team of two individuals to work together as the lead and support interviewers.
+- Assign an interview team of two individuals to work together as the Lead and Colleague interviewers.
 Make sure they understand that they will be directly responsible for conducting interviews, evaluating and assessing all candidates for the position, and for making a final recommendation.

 - Develop an interview schedule so that the interview team can organize their schedules to be available when interviewing commences.

 - Develop a first interview questionnaire to focus on assessing whether candidates have the hard skills and experience required to do the job.
-This interview should be conducted by the lead interviewer who has some knowledge of the function to be filled.
-The lead interviewer should note candidate’s responses to the questions.
-The supporting interviewer observes the interaction between the lead interviewer and the candidate and notes things like body movements and other intangible issues and assesses the quality of the candidate’s responses.
+This interview should be conducted by the Lead interviewer who has some knowledge of the function to be filled.
+The Lead interviewer should note candidate’s responses to the questions.
+The Colleague interviewer observes the interaction between the Lead interviewer and the candidate and notes things like body movements and other intangible issues and assesses the quality of the candidate’s responses.